 Because of their central position in Westeros and lack of natural boundaries, the riverlands have been a frequent battleground.
 The people of the riverlands are known as "rivermen" or occasionally "riverlanders", and they are a mixture of hardy warriors, peaceful fisherfolk and devout smallfolk.
-Their lords have a reputation for being notoriously quarrelsome.
+Their lords have a reputation for being notoriously quarrelsome, and are refered to as "river lords".
 Noble bastards born in the riverlands are given the surname Rivers.

 The riverlands are ruled from Riverrun by House Tully, the Lords Paramount of the Trident.
 Notable houses of the region have included Blackwood, Bracken, Darry, Frey, Lothston, Mallister, Mooton, Mudd, Piper, Ryger, Strong, Vance, and Whent.